A CGI image of the new Ravelin Park Sports Centre

 Sustainability focussed degrees

-Many of our degree programmes directly provide students with knowledge and experience relevant to sustainability, such as BEng (Hons) and MEng Renewable Energy Engineering, and courses in the School of the Environment, Geography and Geosciences.
+Many of our degree programmes directly provide students with knowledge and experience relevant to sustainability, such as BEng (Hons) and MEng Renewable Energy Engineering, and courses in the School of the Environment and Life Sciences.
 We're continually reviewing our curriculum to identify opportunities for our students to enhance their knowledge on sustainability.

 Embedding sustainability into the curriculum

 All aspects of society need to adapt to protect our planet.
 This is why we’re embedding environmental sustainability and leadership in other disciplines too.
-Many of our Business students can study the module 'Responsible and Sustainable Business', our Engineering students study the module 'Sustainable Development and Environmental Management', our English and Creative Writing students can study the module 'Ecocrisis in the Literary Imagination’, and our Fashion and Textiles students can take part in the PO1 Sustainable Fashion and Textiles project.
+Many of our Business students can study the module 'Responsible and Sustainable Business', our Engineering students study the module 'Sustainable Development and Environmental Management' and our English and Creative Writing students can study the module 'Ecocrisis in the Literary Imagination’.

 Wildflower amphitheatre in Ravelin Park